 If you want similar benefits to the Capital One Venture Card, there are other options.
 My pick is the Chase Sapphire Preferred Card.

-Other Chase Sapphire Preferred benefits include earning 2x points on travel you purchase through the Ultimate Rewards platform, 3x points on dining expenses worldwide, no foreign transaction fees, and a host of other travel protections.
+Other Chase Sapphire Preferred benefits include earning 5x points on travel you purchase through the Ultimate Rewards platform, 3x points on dining expenses worldwide, no foreign transaction fees, and a host of other travel protections.
 There is a $95 annual fee, but if you’re looking for a great alternative to the Capital One Venture, this card is it.

 Capital One Venture Card Review: Wrapping Up

 I still use my Chase Sapphire Reserve benefits for dining, but when I’m paying everyday bills like doctor co-pays, day-care tuition, and oil changes, the Venture Card is my first choice.

-The unlimited 2x points are better for everyday purchases than all of my airline and hotel co-branded credit cards.
+The unlimited 2x points are better for everyday purchases than other airline and hotel co-branded credit cards.
 Plus, I love the flexibility of choosing between erasing travel purchases and transferring to airline partners.

 Capital One Venture Rewards Credit Card Review